Amethyst Quartz | Meaning and Properties

 Birthstone for the Month of February

-Chevron amethyst also known as banded amethyst is a combination of amethyst and milky white quartz.
+Chevron amethyst is a combination of amethyst and milky white quartz.
 This distinctive stone can sometimes be confused for Derbyshire Blue John which is a rare variety of fluorite.
-On Mohs scale of mineral hardness amethyst grades 7 so it's a relatively hard stone which makes it quite easy to work with.
+On Mohs scale of mineral hardness quartz grades 7 so it's a relatively hard material which makes it quite easy to work with.

-It's not unusual for the colour within a single amethyst crystal to be unevenly distributed and when stones are exposed to heat the amount of iron that's present gradually decreases.
+It's not unusual for the colour within a single amethyst crystal to be unevenly distributed and with exposure to heat the amount of iron that's present gradually decreases.
 By interfering with the mineral's chemical make-up its colour will begin to change.
 Heat treatments mimic natural geological processes and can be used to remove unwanted tinges of colour, to lighten or darken the overall shade or change the colour completely.
 Much of the citrine that's available to buy is actually heated amethyst because being a relatively rare mineral it's also quite expensive.
-When heated to around 450°C (842°F) amethyst starts turning yellow and when the temperature is increased it turns rich orange then orange-brown.
+When heated to around 450°C (842°F) amethyst turns yellow and as the temperature is increased the colour changes to rich orange and then orange-brown.
 The final colour is determined not only by temperature but also by how long the stone has been heated.
 Natural ametrine which is a combination of purple and yellow coloured quartz is another rare mineral and most of the world's supply comes from just one mine in Bolivia although smaller amounts can also been found in India and Brazil.
 Although it does occur naturally, due to its rarity the vast majority is produced artificially.
 Prasiolite which is a type of green quartz occurs very rarely in nature hence the vast majority is produced by heating amethyst.
 It's sometimes referred to as green amethyst which is inaccurate and a misnomer because amethyst is the geological name for the purple variety of quartz.

 The History of Amethyst